-The Partnerships Co-ordination Group will be responsible for monitoring the emerging issues and the delivery of actions.
+The Partnerships Co-ordination Group will be responsible for monitoring spend of the Locality Deal Fund, the emerging issues and the delivery of actions.
+We will meet on a quarterly basis.
 The plan will also be reviewed and updated on an annual basis.